 This successful path continued throughout the nineties: AKG presented product innovations like the WMS 60 Multichannel Wireless Microphone System, the AKG Hearo Series or the C 4000 B the world's first dual large-diaphragm electret microphone.
 The new millennium started with an even stronger AKG focus on its core products.
 A new production strategy was implemented at the R&D headquarters in Vienna to strengthen the leading technology position of AKG in the world of professional audio .

-In 2007, AKG celebrates its 60th anniversary, but instead of looking back, AKG is looking toward a bright future with additional growth.
-In addition to the development of new geographical markets, the focus will be on the strategic positioning of AKG in existing and new markets.
-To achieve these goals, the brand has been re-launched with a new corporate logo and brand image.
-2007 will see the launch of many new and innovative AKG products.
+In 2017, AKG celebrated its 70th anniversary, but instead of looking back, AKG is looking toward a bright future with additional growth.
+In addition to the development of new geographical markets, the focus is now on the strategic positioning of AKG in existing and new markets.
+2017 and beyond will see the launch of many new and innovative AKG products.
 With these and many more activities, AKG hopes to continue to be world famous for its high-quality microphones and headphones within the professional audio-world.

 AKG worldwide on stage

 AKG microphones and headphones have a long history on tour and in studio with international musicians such as Frank Sinatra, Eric Clapton, Peter Gabriel, Stevie Wonder, Aerosmith, the Rolling Stones, Rod Stewart, Anastasia, Eros Ramazotti, Kayne West and Simply Red.
 Not only well-respected internationally, AKG has fans closer to home, with Austria’s most famous pop-star Falco counted as an AKG user, as well as the upcoming Austrian star Christina Stuermer.

 - 1955: The first postwar Salzburg Festival (Austria) uses AKG microphones.
 A unidirectional microphone is specifically designed for Herbert von Karajan.